jishanshaikh4/8086-cheatsheet/SECURITY.md

 ## Reporting a Vulnerability

 If you found some vulnerability/bug, please raise an issue.
-If you don't want to go public, please send a mail to jishanshaikh9893@protonmail.com
+Otherwise, please send a mail to jishanshaikh9893@protonmail.com